mmistakes/made-mistakes-jekyll/src/_posts/work/2013-08-26-hpstr-jekyll-theme.md

 ---
-title: "HPSTR, a Jekyll Theme"
+title: "HPSTR, a Jekyll theme"
 excerpt: "A responsive Jekyll blog theme designed to give your site a modern and somewhat cliché look."
 image:
   path: &image /assets/images/hpstr-preview-feature-2015.jpg